TobiasPSP/doneland_sources/Components/Power/BMS/2s/5A/README.md

 > [!NOTE]
-> **BMS** often ship in *locked state*: *no output voltage* is available at the output pins.
-> *Locked state* is entered whenever *over-current protection* was triggered.
-> To *unlock* the **BMS**, connect it to a charger.
+> **BMS** often ship in *locked state*: *no output voltage* is available at the output pins. *Locked state* is also entered whenever *over-current protection* was triggered.
+To *unlock* the **BMS**, connect it to a charger.
 If you did not add a dedicated *charger board*, apply the appropriate charging voltage to its output terminal.

 > [!CAUTION]
-> When connecting batteries to your **BMS**, make sure you use *wires* with sufficient diameter for the anticipated *high currents*.
+> When connecting batteries to your **BMS**, make sure to use *wires* with sufficient diameter for the anticipated *high currents*.
-> Also make sure you only use batteries of *same type* and *same state of charge*.
+> When designing *battery packs*, use batteries of *same type* and *same state of charge* only.
 It is recommended you *fully charge* all batteries before connecting.
 All batteries must have *the same voltage* (voltage difference less than *0.05V*).
 Do not mix batteries from different vendors, types, capacity, or age.

 ## 5A